How long a snake can go without heat depends on the snake species.

 One snake that wouldn’t do well in the cold is the sidewinder snake.
 This is a snake that is native to deserts of the southwestern U.S. and northwestern Mexico.

 They slither diagonally, moving quickly over the desert sand.
-Even these snakes, if they find that the temperatures get particularly high, they have learned to ‘adapt or die’.
-They become more nocturnal, becoming less active during the heat of the day.
+But even these snakes can overheat.
+They have learned to ‘adapt or die’.

 - Snakes don’t generate body heat and they, therefore, don’t need to eat as much food as mammals.